MemoryChips/v6-game-engine/README-notes.md

 ## Add submodules - Consider this later

-- spdlog - currently added manually to reduce to only include files
+- spdlog - currently added manually to reduce to only include files and to fix issues with the code

 ```bash
 git submodule add https://github.com/gabime/spdlog.git src/v6/vendor/spdlog